150 Random Facts So Interesting You’ll Say, “OMG!”

 It Is Illegal to Sell a “Bounceless” Pickle to Somebody in Connecticut

 This law put Connecticut Librarians in quite the pickle.
-In disbelief, the law arose as a legend and the people demanded the truth.
+The law actually arose as a legend and the people demanded the truth.
 For hours, librarians in the state scanned past archives of laws within the state until one librarian eventually found the truth in the Hartford Courant.
 The law was in fact an ordinance that was created in 1945 to thwart pickle packers Moses Dexler and Sidney Sparer.
 These two men were selling inedible pickles, so laboratories conducted experiments and found that if it doesn’t bounce, don’t eat an ounce!

-Don’t put away your sailboats yet, though; historians, scientists, and the U.S. Coast Guard have proven that vessels are no more likely to disappear in the Bermuda Triangle than they are anywhere else in the ocean.
+But historians, scientists, and the U.S. Coast Guard have proven that vessels are no more likely to disappear in the Bermuda Triangle than they are anywhere else in the ocean.
 Many prior disappearances have been demystified as remains of numerous wrecks were discovered or explained by weather patterns in the area at that time.

 Dr. Eric Brader, his emergency room physician, told McKnight he should send it into the Guinness Book of World Records, but McKnight brushed it off as a joke.
 Brader was so impressed by the feat that he sent in the paperwork anyways, which was approved in 2003, but didn’t make the cut until its 2008 edition.